X-Cops: Plot

 Mulder believes that the entity travels from victim to victim like a contagion.
 At his request, Scully performs an autopsy on Chantara's body at the morgue.
 During the procedure, a conversation between Scully and the coroner's assistant (Tara Karsian) causes the latter to panic about a Hantavirus outbreak.
 The entity suddenly kills her with the disease.
 When Mulder discusses the death with Scully, he realizes that Wetzel is in danger of being revisited by the entity.
 The agents and police return to the crack house, where the entity has trapped an injured Wetzel in an upstairs room.
-The agents are unable to enter the room until dawn comes when the entity disappears and spares Wetzel's life.
-After the incident is over, Scully expresses her sympathies to Mulder that being filmed by a national television crew did not provide the public exposure to paranormal phenomena that he had hoped.
-Mulder remains hopeful, noting that it all comes down to how the production crew edits the footage together.
+The agents are unable to enter the room until the morning comes when the entity disappears and spares Wetzel's life.